-Boston isn’t exactly known as the Mexican food capital of the world, but there are some fine spots dedicated to the craft of creating margaritas.
-Here, not necessarily in any order, are 10 of the best.
+Boston isn’t exactly known as the Mexican food capital of the world, but as more restaurants and bars serving craft cocktails are introduced to the city (there are lots!), there are several spots dedicated to creating unique and delicious margaritas.
+Here, not necessarily in any order, are 11 of the best.

 Loco Taqueria & Oyster Bar